-'I was praying to God to

-some dolphins swam up and frightened the shark away.
+'I was praying to God to airbed had hit a piece of save me,' he said, 'when some dolphins swam up and frightened the shark away.
 There were at least six of them and they made a circle around me.
 The shark couldn't get near me.'